 Probably the one criticism I had about the book was that in places, the writing just showed us things, and it didn’t tell us about it.
 I mean, it seems like, as an Amazon reviewer put it, he started with 50 pages of blog posts and pushed it out to a 350-page book.
 And that’s fine, but there were times when he could have told us more about how he felt, or how things really looked.
 Like, in the epic firefight scene that’s the keystone to the whole book, there are monumental things described with a single sentence.
 Like, “The Pepsi bottling plant across the street was all up in flames.”
 That’s it.
 You could write at least a paragraph if not ten about the surreal situation of growing up drinking soda and then having that childhood image of the Pepsi logo transplanted to this giant factory in flames, the sounds of the timbers crumbling, the glow of the glass and plastic melting en masse… whatever.
 He did a good job of documenting what happened, but didn’t cover as much how those things made him feel.

 And maybe that’s deliberate.
-I mean, the picture he paints is that he’s this tattoo-covered, party lovin’ dude that uses blackout drinking as a stock response to almost anything.
+I mean, the picture he paints is that he’s this tattoo-covered, party lovin’ dude that uses blackout drinking as a stock response to almost anything, suddenly thrust into war.
 Maybe having feelings about the action goes against this tough warrior persona.
 And maybe that’s why people identify with it.
 I mean, nobody asks Chuck Norris how he feels about punching a guy in the throat, and more than a few people love them some Chuck Norris.
 But I look back to some of the military memoirs or creative nonfiction that I like – for example, Tim O’Brien – and they add this third dimension, which makes you feel more like you can relate to the tension and drama.
 Maybe he hasn’t had time to contemplate what went on.
 O’Brien wrote his books years after returning from the shit, and he had the distance; he wasn’t liveblogging the Vietnam War as it happened.
 That’s why I’m curious about Buzzell’s act two, what comes after this book.

 And yeah, full disclosure: I published John Sheppard’s verisimilitude work, Tales of the Peacetime Army, which I liked a lot more for the depth of the writing, although it wasn’t about the war of the moment, which is probably why it didn’t sell.
 (I’m not trying to snake-oil you into buying a copy – go read it for free at the above link if you want.)
 John also wrote the most excellent In Between Days, a novel about returning from Iraq and dealing with PTSD and the bleakness of America these days, which I keep saying is one of the best books I’ve read in a long time.
 But it also didn’t sell.
 (Maybe John needs to get some tattoos and do some blackout drinking.)